-Nominations are now being accepted for the Susan B. Anthony Award.
+Applications are now being accepted for the Women's History Month Scholarship.

 Before the 1970s, the topic of women’s history was largely missing from general public consciousness.
 To address this situation, the Education Task Force of the Sonoma County (Calif.)
 Commission on the Status of Women initiated a “Women’s History Week” celebration in 1978 and chose the week of March 8 to coincide with International Women’s Day.